danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 order by p.object_id, p.index_id, p.partition_number
 ```

-Take a look of compression_level column.
-Notice that you can have different compression level on different partitoins on the same index
+Look at the compression_level column.
+Notice that you can have different compression levels on different partitions on the same index
 Execute:

 ```sql